doivglser/mindevenviro-fanciful/README.md

 # run:

-* from TTY1: shi3lD.sh
+* from TTY1: shi3lD.sh (network-manager)

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamd daemons are running.
+While running shi3lD.sh Firefox-ESR will be killed after each MAC-puffing.
 This script	runs only on systems without network-managers.

 # On X, running vtwm: